-The consolidated financial statements are the responsibility of management and are prepared and presented in accordance with International Financial Reporting Standards (IFRS).
+The consolidated financial statements are the responsibility of management and are prepared and presented in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
 Financial statements will, by necessity, include certain amounts based on estimates and judgments.
 Management has determined such amounts on a reasonable basis so that the consolidated financial statements are presented fairly in all material respects.
 Management has ensured that financial information contained elsewhere in this Annual Report is consistent with the consolidated financial statements.

 Management has prepared the Management's Discussion and Analysis (MD&A).
 The MD&A is based on the Company's financial results prepared in accordance with IFRS.
-The MD&A compares the audited financial results for the years ended December 31, 2016 and 2015.
+The MD&A compares the audited financial results for the years ended December 31, 2017 and 2016.